 As an organization, we recognize that there are many people in our culture who would appreciate the opportunity to interact with questions about God and the Bible in a supportive environment.
 There are many, many potential participants, and not nearly enough groups available.
-That’s why our mission as an organization is to mobilize people to start groups, equipping them to become excellent facilitators.
+That’s why our mission as an organization is to mobilize Christians to start groups, equipping them to become excellent facilitators.
 With time-tested guidelines and solid inductive resources, facilitators cultivate a healthy group process so that everyone in the group can come to conclusions at their own pace.

 We have found that the best place to find people to facilitate groups is within churches—churches that are interested in giving this opportunity to people in communities around them.
 Our staff and volunteers serve as catalysts, getting the action started by working with a group of three committed leaders in each church.
 We come alongside each church as advisers and coaches and enable them to create an effective, self-sustaining ministry.